Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

 If your cash payments and financial aid, including any disbursements of Federal Title IV funds such as Federal Pell Grants or Federal Direct Loans, create a credit balance on your student account, we will retain these credits on your student account to be used against the charges of future terms of enrollment, only if you complete a Credit Balance Authorization Form (CBA).
 Otherwise, a student refund check, made payable to the student, will be mailed to your permanent address according to the time frame established by the federal government.

 Student Refund Checks

 You may request a student refund check for any portion of any credit balance on your student account even if you have filed a CBA Form (see "credit balances" above).
 Refund checks will only be issued for actual credit balances and will not be issued based on "pending" payments.
 Student refund checks normally require approximately two weeks to process.
 All student refund checks will be made payable to the student.
-We will mail your check to your permanent address or you may request to pick it up.
+We will mail your check to your permanent address.

 Please be aware that institutional based funds will not post to your student account until approximately one week after that semester's Add/Drop deadline.
 Refer to the Academic Calendar for Add/Drop dates.